jed-frey/Facebook-PHP-Batch-Picture-Uploader/README.txt

     Mode 1 (-m 1):
         Uses the directory that the file is in as the Album Name.
-        The image is then captioned as the image name, minus extension.
+        The image is then captioned as the image name minus extension or EXIF Caption.
     Mode 2 (-m 2):
         Uses the directory(s) passed to the script as the as Album Name.
-        The image is then captioned with the relative path to the image and the image, minus extension.
+        The image is then captioned with the relative path to the image and the image minus extension or EXIF Caption.

     Example, for the sample folder structure below:
         1) ~/pictures/2008/Road Trips/Road Trip#.jpg, etc